The Great Emily Dickinson Indexing Massacree and Other Efforts to Explore Fiction and Poetry through Indexing

 Here is a brief sample from one index, excluding the poem numbers:

 I did not worry too much that some aspects of the form were not standard.
 This group (as most) managed to be consistent in form, while not adhering strictly to the form I had shown them.
 It can be seen that indexing requires students to recognize, organize and inter-relate key words and essential themes from the poems.
 The subentries and cross-references given here show that these students understood both the function of an index and (more rather than less of) the content of the poems.

 What are the outcomes of this business?
 I doubt that I will repeat the exercise in the same form.
 It took too much time, which might have been used to explore Dickinson's poems in a more student-friendly manner.
 I pushed student goodwill to the limit with this project.
 On the whole, they found it difficult, tedious, and pointless.
 And yet, to look at the final products and read many (but not most) student comments, the project was not an unqualified disaster.
 It is clear to me that most students did read and think more carefully about some Dickinson poems, and they were able to work together to organize and assemble their findings into that exotic literary sub-genre known as The Index.

 Br.
-Tom Murphy, O. Carm. teaches English at Carmel High
+Tom Murphy, O. Carm. taught English at Carmel High